 “We have to standardise by hit and miss, or using different media combinations for getting these plantlets.”

 Now that the researchers have released their findings, conservationists anywhere could use the same techniques to reproduce M. peregrina.

-As part of the same research effort, funded by UAEU’s Khalifa Centre for Genetic Engineering and Biotechnology, the researchers have been working to develop micropropagation protocols for four other species, with results for the first of the others to be published soon.
+As part of the same research effort, funded by UAEU’s Khalifa Centre for Genetic Engineering and Biotechnology, the researchers have been working to develop micropropagation protocols for four other species.

-That M. peregrina is known to contain medically useful compounds means that it is especially important that seeds are collected from across the species’ range.
+That M. peregrina is known to contain medically useful compounds which means it is especially important that seeds are collected from across the species’ range.

 “If you have more than one sample, more than one population, you have better insurance against the species disappearing [and] you can study the subtle differences in these active compounds because they’re not always the same in every corner of the distribution of the species,” said Dr Michiel van Slageren, an honorary research associate in Kew’s Identification and Naming Department.
 He has visited Jordan and worked with Dr Abulaila to collect seeds of M. peregrina.

 The seeds of the yusor tree are dessication tolerant, so for long-term storage the water level is reduced (the seeds are kept at 14 per cent relative humidity) and the temperature brought down to about minus 20C.
 Under such conditions the seeds can retain their capability to germinate for, remarkably, hundreds of years.

 So, with researchers in the UAE, the UK and Jordan focused on varied methods of preservation, M. peregrina should be around well into the future.
 Given how important this species has been over the millennia, this international effort is well deserved.

 يوجد مشكلة في الصفحة التي تحاول الوصول إليها